2009 European Parliament election in Austria

-The 2009 European Parliament election in Austria was the 2009 election of the delegation from Austria to the European Parliament.
+An election was held in 2009 to elect the delegation from Austria to the European Parliament.
 Austria will have 17 seats in the European Parliament, instead of the 18 that the country had before the re-allocation of seats.

 Through the Lisbon Treaty, the number of seats was graded to 19, so the SPÖ and BZÖ parties got additional seats, which are currently Observer MEPs.

 Contesting parties

 SPÖ

 The SPÖ announced that their frontrunner will be current MEP Hannes Swoboda.

 ÖVP

 The ÖVP surprisingly selected former Interior Minister Ernst Strasser to lead their party.
 2004 frontrunner and MEP Othmar Karas, initially the favourite for the first place on the ÖVP party list, was listed in second place.
 Nonetheless, a large number of famous ÖVP members, including all living former ÖVP chairmen, launched a supporting committee for Karas.

 FPÖ

 Andreas Mölzer was selected to lead the FPÖ's lists again, and Heinz-Christian Strache claimed that up to 30% were possible; Mölzer stated that he wanted to reach 17.5% again, as in the 2008 elections.